 José is building Guatemala's first satellite.
 He is also a professor at the Universidad Del Valle in Guatemala and runs his own Social Business, MABlabs.
 José hands-on helps and advises us on all technical aspects of our business, so that LISTO can be a truly modern, innovative, and scalable social business.

 Lilian Ebner-Stoll (see above)

-Institute for Central America and Panama (INCAP), Guatemala City, Guatemala
+Institute for Nutrition in Central America and Panama (INCAP), Guatemala City, Guatemala

 Vanderbilt University, TN, u.S.